kernelkit/infix/board/aarch64/microchip-ev23x71a/README.md

 `mbedtls-atf` package, pinned to the 2.28 series ATF 2.8 builds against, since Buildroot's `mbedtls` tracks 3.x.

-This defconfig builds the `mchp_lan969x_defconfig` plus local fragments, which add `blkmap`, SquashFS, `sysboot`, and the signed image validation the Infix boot flow needs, and pin the control device tree to this board.
-The board environment, `lan969x-env.dtsi`, sets the load addresses and names the kernel device tree to pick out of the SquashFS.

 Two build variables are not obvious.  `KEY_ALG=ecdsa`, because the LAN969x crypto driver is built around the Silex ECDSA engine and will not compile against an mbed TLS configured for RSA only.
 And `GENERATE_COT=1`, because